robdevops/finbot/README.md

 ```

 ### Highly shorted stock warnings
 `shorts.py` sends highly shorted stock warnings.
-The data is sourced from Finviz (US) and Shortman (AU). `shorts_percent` defines the alert threshold for the percentage of a stock's float shorted. **Explanation:** A high short ratio indicates a stock is exposed to high risks, such as potential banktrupcy.
+The data is sourced from Yahoo Finance and Shortman (AU). `shorts_percent` defines the alert threshold for the percentage of a stock's float shorted. **Explanation:** A high short ratio indicates a stock is exposed to high risks, such as potential banktrupcy.
 It may also incentivise negative news articles which harm the stock price.
 If the market is wrong, however, risk tolerant investors may receive windfall gains.
 This report is intended to alert you to an above-average risk, and prompt you to investigate this stock more closely.
 ```
 shorts_percent = 15
 ```